 The existence of a supra-national examination in anaesthesiology provides an incentive for the development of departmental, university, national and European training programmes.
 The aim of the examination is to achieve a uniformly high standard of knowledge by anaesthesiologists throughout Europe as judged by an independent Board of Examiners.

 The EDAIC can also be used as an excellent tool for learning and validation outside of Europe.
 The World Federation of Societies of Anaesthesiologists (WFSA) commends this initiative and is working with the ESAIC to support the delivery of the examination worldwide.

 EDAIC Exam Types

 The EDAIC consists of two mandatory components (Part I & Part II).
-The On-Line Assessment (OLA) and In-Training Assessment (ITA) are optional.
+The On-Line Assessment (OLA) is optional.

 Further to the amalgamation between the EAA, the ESAIC and CENSA, the design of the European Diploma in Anaesthesiology and Intensive Care has been changed.
 Both new and past diplomas have equal value and meet the same standards.